| |

 This Outlander Shawl Crochet Pattern will allow you to create a large triangle shawl with stripes in the design.

-Seen worn by Claire Fraser in season 4, episode 1 ‘America The Beautiful’, and in future episodes.
+It was seen worn by Claire Fraser in season 4, episode 1, ‘America The Beautiful’, and in future episodes.

 easy to print out